Top 10 SEO Tips

 6. A Highly Functioning Website

-Your website should work like a well-oiled machine.
+Your website should work like a well-oiled machine

-While it may require additional funding toward your developer, or more time on your part, having a well-functioning website is a huge signal to search engines that your website should be ranked above competitors, and should be a priority in your online marketing campaign.
-After all, why put in all the work of optimizing your website, only to be left pages into search results because your website isn’t working at its peak performance?
-Some of the most important, basic functions of your website should include:
+While it may require additional funding for your developer or more time on your part, having a well-functioning website is crucial.
+It signals to search engines that your website should rank above competitors, and should be a priority in your online marketing campaign.

 • A mobile-friendly design, with the most important pages of your website easily accessible to mobile users.

 • Fast page-load times.
 How many times have you left a website and gone to another because you were sick of waiting for it to load?
 Don’t let that website be yours!
+The fastest websites are built with faster software from the start, rather than optimized later.

 • Working links.
 Every time someone clicks on a link that sends them to a 404 not found page, search engines take notice.
 Make sure links point to the correct page, or are redirected properly.